Quickstart

 Your First LangGraph Application

-Let’s build a simple workflow that processes text through multiple nodes.First, define the state schema using a TypedDict.
-The state represents the data that flows through your graph:
+Let’s build a simple workflow that processes text through multiple nodes.Complete Example

 Here’s the full code in one place:Expected Output